bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 The half-elf lady suddenly uttered her first word:
 "Darling?"

-Her husband held up his other hands index finger, as a sign to pause the upcoming question, before he asked one himself:
+Her husband held up his other hand's index finger, as a sign to pause the upcoming question, before he asked one himself:
-"You say there is a keystone to figuring this out?"
+"You say there is a keystone translate it?"

+*Well, I didn't escape entirely.*

+"Yes" Adrex said, more focused and calm, though he was still restrained.
+"But they don't know yet, so will properly come back for me."

+*Oh shit, it's not just me they will come back for - Yurgunn!*

+He looked up with a horrified expression to the human.
+"We have to get that scroll back - if not they will go after my master, and try to get the key from her."

+"Agree" Percival said.
+"We do indeed need to get it from them, but what are the keystone to decrypting the scroll?"

+"It's a book, but please - if they see this hindrance, they will not hesitate to-" Adrex continued before was interrupted again.

+"Which book?"
+Percival asked again, his tone slightly annoyed.

+"They can get to her within an hour, because they-"

+It went so fast Adrex almost didn't understand the movements that followed.
+While he had been making his gun, he had multiple times looked into the barrel for cleaning and polishing, but never had he seen such a beautiful barrel stuck right up in face... which he then realized was truly a horrible experience.

+"WHICH BOOK!?"